 Employers need to be aware of the rights of those working for them and their responsibilities under data protection legislation in some areas where it may be necessary to get the agreement of the employee to record information.

-Where social distancing cannot be followed in full, or in undertaking a particular activity, it is important to take other actions to minimise the risks.
+Where social distancing cannot be followed in full, or when undertaking a particular activity, it is important to take other actions to minimise the risks.
 This might include:

 - Increasing the frequency of hand washing